noah-boeckmann/Learning_Balance_Control_PNU2025-1/README.md

 We approximated the robot in the MuJoCo simulation environment by estimating the dimensions from one of the papers pictures and Table I, and added the necessary links and two actuators for the wheel speeds.
-Our observation function uses these actuators and a sensor detecting velocity and angular velocity of the main body to measure the system performance.
+Our observation function uses these actuators states and a sensor detecting velocity and angular velocity of the main body to measure the system performance.
 ![bot geometry](bot_model/bot_geometry.png)
 ![bot model](bot_model/bot_model.png)

 ### Challenges faced during model implementation

-When we first applied our model in simulation, we experienced multiple difficulties as the model bahaved very shaky and instable.
+When we first applied our model in simulation, we experienced difficulties as the model's joints behaved shaky and our simulation showed to be numerically unstable depending on the starting conditions.

-In the beginning, the wheels have been immersing into the floor plane of our model.
+In the beginning, the wheels penetrated the floor plane of our model.
-We figured out that this failure occurred because our wheels had a too low density and thereby too bad mechanical properties to transmit the forces on the floor.
+We figured out that this failure occurred because our wheels' density was set too low and thereby instabilities arose.
+To increase the accuracy of our model, the bodies densities are set to approximate the given masses of the original.
-In order design a model that is hard to stabilize, we tried to raise the center of gravity and by implementing different densities.

-Also, allowing the variation of the heights of the robot and having a controller adjusting the angles between the legs led to a underdamped system, with an oscillation sometimes even resulting in loss of contact to the floor.
-This issue was solved by usage of a stiff controller and setting the height already during the reset.
+Also, to allow the variation of the height of the robot actors are placed on the respective main body hinges.
+These actors implement a controller holding the appropriate angular position for the set height.
+Changing the height at the start of each episode by simply setting a position for the actors turned out to be insufficient.
+The controller's behavior proved to be unstable in case of angles far from the default value.
+This issue was solved by usage of a critically damped controller and setting the height by precomputing the appropriate angles of all hinges to avoid violent motions at the start of a simulation.

 ### Further Reading